-My academic research examines the political economy of public service delivery, particularly privatized services.
+My academic research examines the political economy of public service delivery, with a focus on privatized services.
 My book project examines the formation and development of public service sectors in the Global South, focusing on state decisions to outsource education to non-state actors in India.
 In related work on India, I study how politicians make temporal decisions about governance investments, the politics of identity in civics textbooks, and the production of majoritarian violence.

 I also conduct applied policy research.
 Using randomized control trials, quasi-experimental design, and descriptive inference with big data, I study ways to improve citizens' experience with the safety net in the United States.
 Other applied research interests include political behavior in developing contexts, and survey design and measurement.